aantron/dream/example/README.md

 <!-- Link to tutorial getting started instructions. -->

 Dream's first several examples make up a **tutorial**.
-Each example is a complete project with a helpful `README`, and plenty of links to next steps and documentation.
+Each example is a complete project with a helpful README, and plenty of links to next steps and documentation.
 You can begin at [**`1-hello`**](1-hello#files), or look in the list below and jump to whatever interests you!